Learning Decision-Focused Uncertainty Sets in Robust Optimization: Introduction

-The drive for even better performance in \gls{RO}, then, leads us to a new direction: a method of constructing uncertainty sets that deviates from the conventional decoupled approach and explicitly takes into account the optimization problem as well.
-This idea has been around for multiple years; as stated by~\cite[page 34]{ben-tal_robust_2009}, the requirement of containing a high probability mass is only a sufficient (and often restrictive and not needed) condition to guarantee high probability of constraint satisfaction.
-However, standardized methodology to exploit the notion have seldom been developed.
-The customary restriction, in essence, allows the uncertainty set developed to hold for all classes of optimization problems, which brings about high levels of conservatism.
-However, the uncertainty set need only provide high solution quality for the desired optimization problems, and in turn need only include worst-case realizations of uncertainty for these instances.
+The drive for even better performance in \gls{RO}, then, leads us to methods of constructing uncertainty sets that deviate from the decoupled approach, and explicitly take into account the optimization problem.
+This idea has been around for multiple years; as stated by~\cite{ben-tal_robust_2009}, the requirement of containing a high probability mass is only a sufficient (and often restrictive and not needed) condition to guarantee high probability of constraint satisfaction.
+In this vein, researchers have turned to constructing uncertainty sets that target directly the probability of constraint violation, and which may have low coverage~\citep{bertsimas_price_2004,bertsimas_probabilistic_2019,scenario}.